defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 pragmatically fix the privacy leaks in the current light wallet protocol and at the same time vastly improve light wallet performance.

-**Disclaimer:** The protocol design presented here is intended only as a discussion-starter. *There are almost certainly security bugs I haven't caught*, so please don't implement this without careful thought!
+***Warning:** There are almost certainly security bugs in the protocol described below that I haven't caught, so please don't implement this without careful thought!*

 ## Two Kinds of Wallet